TheChaosCode/thechaoscode/README.md

 # Hi and welcome to my Github!👨🏻‍💻
 #mft, #development, #datasecurity, #cybersecurity, #penetrationtesting

-## 🚀 About Me
-Hi there!
-My name is Mike and I am a highly motivated and enthusiastic individual with a strong interest in cyber security and data security.

-I have always been drawn to the field of cyber security because of its ever-evolving nature and the constant need for learning and knowledge-gaining.
-I am passionate about staying up-to-date with the latest technologies and best practices in the field, and I am constantly seeking out opportunities to expand my skillset and deepen my understanding of the field.

-In addition to my professional interests, I am also an avid learner in my personal life.
-I love to read and educate myself on a wide variety of subjects, and I am always seeking out new challenges and experiences that will help me grow and develop as a person.

 ## 🛠 Skills
 **Java** | ***5 years of experience***, enterprise, network, database, scientific, and mathematical.
 **php**  | ***5 years of experience***, dynamic web development, database, backend.